merenlab/merenlab.org/_posts/anvio/2020-07-12-interacdome.md

 recommend using this collection to annotate potential ligand-binding positions in protein sequences*".

+## Description of the HMM profiles

+Since each entry in the InteracDome dataset corresponds to a Pfam, we just need the Pfam database that can be readily downloaded from the EBI ftp server, or by running `anvi-setup-pfams`.
+But since all the Pfams are not present in the InteracDome dataset, we merely need a subset of the Pfam HMM database that contains Pfams with at least one entry from the non-redundant representable InteracDome set.
+From now on **I'll just call this subset the Interacdome Pfams (IPfams)**.
+Furthermore, InteracDome was carried out using Pfam `31.0`, so that's what we will use too.

+### anvi-setup-interacdome

-These InteracDome datasets, along with their associated HMM profiles, are the essential required input for running InteracDome in anvi'o.
-And to make these inputs available to the user, the user must run `anvi-setup-interacdome` which initiates a class called `InteracdomeSetup`.
-Here is the
+Acquiring the InteracDome's tab-separated files and the IPfam HMM profiles are just one-time setups, and therefore I created a program called [`anvi-setup-interacdome`]({{ site.url }}/software/anvio/help/programs/anvi-setup-interacdome/) to handle these tasks.
+So to make these inputs available, the user must run [`anvi-setup-interacdome`]({{ site.url }}/software/anvio/help/programs/anvi-setup-interacdome/) which initiates a class called `InteracdomeSetup`.
+Here is the class:
-class:

 {:. notice}
 This is merely a snapshot of the class as of July 12th, 2020.